VelozUy/veloz/docs/THEME_SYSTEM_GUIDE.md

 ## Overview

-The Veloz application uses a modern, accessible theme system based on `NEW_THEME_2.css` with OKLCH color space for superior color accuracy and accessibility.
+The Veloz application uses a modern, accessible theme system with OKLCH color space for superior color accuracy and accessibility.

 ## Theme Architecture